andynog/cosmocope/README.md

 ## Crawling to find projects

-1. Open a terminal
+1. Run this command from a terminal shell:
-2. Run the tool

     ```$ cosmoscope```

+2. Usually it takes a few seconds to complete depending on your network connection.